Federvgh/MS3-Tango-Dictionary/README.md

 ## Colors

-I decided to use the colors red and black with modifying the tones a little bit.
+I decided to use the colors red and black, modifying the tones a little bit.
 I think this colors symbolize the passion in Tango, specially the red color, but I gave it a burgundy or "wine" kind of shade.

 # Features

 ## Dictionary
 The landing page is the dictionary.
-You can see all the words that have been added since it was created, on the top you can see the search bar. and there is an index of letters to filter the search, below that you can find each word in a card separated by lines, with different categories, "type of word", "meaning" "used in this song."
+You can see all the words that have been added since it was created, on the top you can see the search bar and there is an index of letters to filter the search, below that you can find each word in a card separated by lines, with different categories, "type of word", "meaning" "used in this song."

 ## Navigation

-The navbar at the top of the page has the page title and logo aligned to the left side and the links aligned to the right side.
+The navbar at the top of the page has all the links to the right side, and on the left a menu will display when the device is smaller, also the "Tango Dictionary" text on the left acts as a link to the dictionary itself.
 The links displayed on the navbar change depending whether the user is logged in or not.
 If a visitor is not logged in, they will see a link for the about page, the dictionary page, the log page and the register page.

-If the user is logged in, they will not see the register and log in page links anymore, instead they will see "About" "Dictionary" "Profile" "Addd word" and "Logout" they will be able to add a new word and logout.
+If the user is logged in, they will not see the register and log in page links anymore, instead they will see "About" "Dictionary" "Profile" "Addd word" and "Logout" and they will be able to add a new word and logout.

 ## Footer
 The footer is standard across all pages and shows the purpose for the website.